sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 language: "en"
 ---

-For those working in Java or Scala, we probably already heard of JMX or already used it.
+Working with Java or Scala, we probably already heard of JMX or already using it.
 Most of us probably already use `jconsole` or `jvisualvm` to access the "JMX data", to get some insights about the internals of a Java process.

-I knew we could expose it through HTTP too, and use it for the monitoring and alerting piece, but I didn't had the whole picture.

 This article is a tentative to explain more globally what is JMX, and more importantly, what can we do with it?
+Is it simple?
 What are the existing integrations we can use?
 What is its ecosystem?
-Finally, it will show how some awesome softwares, such as Kafka, are using it, and how we can plug ourselves into.
+Finally, we'll look at some awesome softwares, such as Kafka, how it is using JMX, and how we can plug ourselves into (alerting, monitoring).

 ---
 Summary {.summary}